johnnybigoo/00SR_Ruby_on_Rails/README.md

 00SR - Develop Native Application Without A Database

-In this project I have created an interaction by a pretended CRM web app, where we can fill a Lead form.
-This app must not use databases as part of the competency tasks.
-For this I used a json file to store the data inserted.

-This data can be seen at another page called consult Leads and also be downloaded as a .csv file.
+In this project, I developed a simulated Customer Relationship Management (CRM) web application designed specifically for a competency task that prohibits the use of a traditional database.
+The application allows users to complete a lead submission form, saving the input data directly into a JSON file for persistent storage.
+Users can then access a dedicated "Consult Leads" page to review their entries and even download the data as a CSV file.
+This solution demonstrates an effective approach to native application development by leveraging file-based data management, robust input validation, and dynamic data export capabilities without relying on a conventional database system.

 The project uses Ruby on Rails with Tailwind for frontend.
 >Ruby version: 3.1.6